Our service standards

 All registered data is backed up to multiple geographically separate locations.
 All back ups are encrypted and stored on a variety of media types in each location.
 This distributed archive is actively managed to ensure that valid copies of the work will always exist even in the event of a disaster at one of our facilities (such as a fire, flood, or electromagnetic pulse).

-This means that the evidence you submit is much safer with Copyright Witness than with alternative options or competing services that rely on storing files in a warehouse, solicitor’s office or bank vault.
+This means that the evidence you submit is much safer with the UK Copyright Service than with alternative options or competing services that rely on storing files in a warehouse, solicitor’s office or bank vault.

 It is perhaps not surprising that many solicitors use us to store items that their clients have submitted to them.